Centre régional des œuvres universitaires et scolaires

-In higher education in France the Centre régional des œuvres universitaires et scolaires (CROUS), founded in 1955, is a regional organisation providing student bursaries, university halls of residence, reception of foreign students, student cultural activities, and student restaurants.
+In higher education in France the Centres Régionaux des Oeuvres Universitaires et Scolaires (en: Regional Centers for University and School Activities) or CROUS, founded in 1955, are regional organisations providing student bursaries, university halls of residence, student restaurants, reception of foreign students, and student cultural activities.

 Accommodation is offered in all university cities, such as Paris, Nantes, Lyon, Toulouse, Bordeaux, Montpellier, Besançon, etc. For instance, the Grenoble education authority helps students find accommodation in the university cities of Grenoble, Chambéry, Valence and Annecy.